 Your public profile page from the University of Bath.
 This page will rank highly in search results for your name.
-Use Pure (the University’s internal research information system) to fill in your research interests, links to your other online profiles and add a picture.
+Use Pure (the University’s internal research information system) to fill in your research interests, link to your other online profiles and add a picture.
 Details of your publications and projects are automatically populated from Pure.

 ORCID provides a persistent digital identifier that distinguishes you from every other researcher.
-ORCID integrates with research workflows such as manuscript and grant submission, supporting automated linkages between you and your professional activities ensuring that your work is recognised.
+ORCID integrates with research workflows such as manuscript and grant submission, supporting automated linkages between you and your professional activities, ensuring that your work is recognised.

 Quick and easy to set up, ORCID is a great time saving tool for sharing your research.
 Further information on ORCID.

 See if (and how) your publications are being referred to online in news, social media, blogs, policy documents, patents and more.